 Until now, the most affordable set of Beats wireless headphones was the $100 BeatsX.
 With their balanced sound, easy pairing with iPhones, and excellent call quality, they were a good choice for Beats fans who wanted something smaller and less expensive than the brand’s classic folding wireless headphones.

-Apple’s response: The $50 Beats Flex.
-They have all of the features as the BeatsX, which the Flex replaces, but at a dramatically lower price that keeps them in the running when people are considering a new set of earbuds.
+Apple’s response: The $70.
+They have all of the features as the BeatsX, which the Flex replaces, but at a 30% lower price that keeps them in the running when people are considering a new set of earbuds.

-Did Apple have to cut too many corners to bring the Beats Flex to their remarkably low price, or are these the Beats to beat?
+Did Apple have to cut too many corners to offer the Beats Flex for $70, or are these the Beats to beat?